sdroege/gstreamer-rs/docs/gstreamer/docs.md

 function.
 Call this function directly after a call to g_object_new (GST_TYPE_GHOST_PAD, "direction", `dir`, ..., NULL).

+# Deprecated

+This function is deprecated since 1.18 and does nothing anymore.

 # Returns

 `true` if the construction succeeds, `false` otherwise.